Math 511: Linear Algebra

 If the scalar product of two vectors is zero, and neither of the vectors is the zero vector, then

-$$ 0 = \mathbf{x}\cdot\mathbf{y} = \left\|\mathbf{x}\right\|\,\left\|\mathbf{y}\right\|\,\cos(\theta) $$
+$$ 0 = \mathbf{x}\cdot\mathbf{y} = \lVert \mathbf{x} \rVert \, \lVert \mathbf{y} \rVert \,\cos(\theta) $$

-If neither $\left\|\mathbf{x}\right\|=0$ nor $\left\|\mathbf{y}\right\|=0$, then $\cos(\theta)=0$.
+If neither $\lVert \mathbf{x} \rVert = 0$ nor $\lVert \mathbf{y} \rVert = 0$, then $\cos(\theta)=0$.
 Thus the angle between the two vectors is $\frac{\pi}{2}$.

 Orthogonal Vectors

 If the scalar product of two vectors in $\mathbb{R}^n$ is zero, then the vectors are perpendicular.
-Perpendicular vectors are said to be orthogonal .
+Perpendicular vectors are said to be orthogonal.

 This means that the zero vector in $\mathbb{R}^n$ is perpendicular to all nonzero vectors in $\mathbb{R}^n$.
-The zero vector $\mathbf{0}\in\mathbb{R}^n$ is orthogonal to every nonzero vector in $\mathbb{R}^n$.

-Theorem 5.1.4
+Theorem 5.1.4 The Pythagorean Theorem¶

-If $\mathbf{u}$ and $\mathbf{v}$ are vectors in $\mathbb{R}^n$, then $\mathbf{u}$ and $\mathbf{v}$ are othogonal if and only if
+If $\mathbf{u}$ and $\mathbf{v}$ are vectors in $\mathbb{R}^n$, then $\mathbf{u}$ and $\mathbf{v}$ are orthogonal if and only if

 The proof is very similar to the proof for the triangle inequality.

-5.1.9 Determine the Angle Between Two Vectors
+5.1.8 Determine the Angle Between Two Vectors¶

-Example 5.1.4
+Example 4¶

 Determine the angle between vectors $\mathbf{x} = \begin{bmatrix} -3\ \\ -1\ \end{bmatrix}$ and $\mathbf{y} = \begin{bmatrix}\ \ 3\ \\ \ \ 8\ \end{bmatrix}$.

-$$ \begin{align*} \cos(\theta) &= \dfrac{\mathbf{x}\cdot\mathbf{y}}{\left\|\mathbf{x}\right\|\,\left\|\mathbf{y}\right\|} \\ \\ &= \dfrac{ (-3)(3) + (-1)(8) }{\sqrt{ (-3)^2 + (-1)^2}\,\sqrt{3^2 + 8^2}} \\ \\ &= \dfrac{ -9 - 8 }{\sqrt{10}\,\sqrt{73}} = -\dfrac{17}{\sqrt{730}} \\ \\ \theta &\approx 129^{\circ} \end{align*} $$
+$$ \begin{align*} \cos(\theta) &= \dfrac{\mathbf{x}\cdot\mathbf{y}}{ \lVert \mathbf{x} \rVert \, \lVert \mathbf{y} \rVert} \\ \\ &= \dfrac{ (-3)(3) + (-1)(8) }{\sqrt{ (-3)^2 + (-1)^2}\,\sqrt{3^2 + 8^2}} \\ \\ &= \dfrac{ -9 - 8 }{\sqrt{10}\,\sqrt{73}} = -\dfrac{17}{\sqrt{730}} \\ \\ \theta &\approx 129^{\circ} \end{align*} $$

-Example 5.1.5
+Example 5¶

 Find the distance from the point $P = (3,1)$ to the line $y=-\frac{3}{4}x$.

-• A line has the form $\mathbf{y} = \mathbf{m}t + \mathbf{b}$ in vector form, where direction vector $\mathbf{m} = \langle 4, -3 \rangle$, and $\mathbf{b} = \mathbf{0}$.
+A line has the form $\mathbf{y} = \mathbf{m}t + \mathbf{b}$ in vector form, where direction vector $\mathbf{m} = \langle 4, -3 \rangle$, and $\mathbf{b} = \mathbf{0}$.

-• The line $\mathbf{y} = \mathbf{m^{\perp}}t$ is perpendicular to the direction vector $\mathbf{m^{\perp}} = \langle 3, 4 \rangle$.
+The line $\mathbf{y} = \mathbf{m^{\perp}}t$ is perpendicular to the direction vector $\mathbf{m^{\perp}} = \langle 3, 4 \rangle$.

-• The scalar component of vector $\overline{OP}$ onto $\mathbf{m^{\perp}}$ is the distance from the line to point $P$.
+The scalar component of vector $\overline{OP}$ onto $\mathbf{m^{\perp}}$ is the distance from the line to point $P$.
 If $\mathbf{b}\neq\mathbf{0}$, then we would need the scalar component of vector $\mathbf{p}-\mathbf{b}$.

-• The distance $d = \text{Comp}_{\mathbf{m^{\perp}}} \overline{OP}$
+The distance $d = \text{Comp}_{\mathbf{m^{\perp}}} \overline{OP}$

 $$ d = \frac{\mathbf{m^{\perp}}\cdot\overline{OP}}{\left\|\mathbf{m^{\perp}}\right\|} = \frac{3\cdot 3 + 4\cdot 1 }{\sqrt{9 + 16}} = \frac{13}{5} $$

-5.1.11 The Equation of a Plane
+5.1.10 The Equation of a Plane¶

-Example 5.1.6
+Example 6¶

 Find the equation of the plane that passes through the points